 - Visiting many sites and towns that are built on steep hills and involve uphill walking.
 In particular, the historic city centres of Lisbon, Castelo de Vide and Marvao have steep, narrow cobblestone streets that can only be accessed by foot.
-Cobbled streets can be very slippery during rain showers! - A moderate amount of walking during site visits and standing. - The use of audio headsets which amplify the voice of your guide (despite noisy surroundings).
-This technology also allows you to move freely during site visits without missing any information. - 3 to 5-star hotels with six hotel changes. - You must be able to carry your own hand-luggage.
+Cobbled streets can be very slippery during rain showers! - A moderate amount of walking during site visits and standing. - 3 to 5-star hotels with six hotel changes. - You must be able to carry your own hand-luggage.
 Hotel porterage includes 1 piece of luggage per person.